Motor control (in particular, motor speech disorders and apraxia)

-Our research on these projects has been generously supported by the Parkinson's Disease Society (UK), British Academy, Association of Commonwealth Universities, Rhoda Lockhart Trust and Grace Patching Trust in Parkinson’s; Newcastle Hospitals Trust and the British Academy for foreign accent syndrome; Cerebra UK, Children's Foundation and Remedi for cerebral palsy.
+Our research on these projects has been generously supported by the NIHR and Parkinson's UK, British Academy, Association of Commonwealth Universities, Rhoda Lockhart Trust and Grace Patching Trust; Cerebra UK, Children's Foundation and Remedi.

 Nick Miller PhD, FRCSLT is the programme director for the BSc honours in Speech Language Sciences